 The next step you can look at from there, so how much we’re spending maintaining the system?

-So you can start doing some very simple math that allows you to then start pin pointing where your problem areas are likely to be.
-And just been able to look at the inventory and say, oh we got some very old pumps here that are quite near at the end of their life.
+So you can start doing some very simple math that allows you to then start pinpointing where your problem areas are likely to be.
+And just be able to look at the inventory and say, oh we got some very old pumps here that are quite near at the end of their life.

 You start thinking about what we going to have to do with them when they end their life or you got an area of reticulation that we’re getting a lot of breaks and then it’s costing us far too much.

 And that starts the conversation internally about what the next steps are?
 But it doesn’t have to be based on the huge amount of sophisticated analysis.